ultraleetj/accessible-flashcards-python/README.md

    ```

 ### Flashcard File Format
-Create a `.txt` file with this format:
+Create a `.txt` file with this format, example:
 ```
 term - definition
 bonjour - hello